SUMMER MEDICINE KIT

 Infographic: summer medicine kit 2026 — 5 categories of medicines and remedies for summer ailments

-July, 34 degrees in the shade, a beach somewhere in the Mediterranean.
-Your child is running barefoot across the sand while you close your eyes for a moment.
+July, 34°C in the shade, a beach by the sea.
+Your child is running across the sand while you close your eyes for a moment.
 Two hours later — angry red shoulders, a crying child, and no after-sun lotion in the bag.
-That evening, a friend returns from dinner with stomach cramps, and the only electrolytes anyone bought are back at the hotel.
-The next morning, mosquitoes have feasted on your partner’s legs — and nobody packed even a basic anti-itch gel.
+That evening, a friend returns from dinner with stomach cramps, and the only electrolytes bought at the airport are back at the hotel.
+The next morning, mosquitoes have bitten your wife all over — and nobody has even a basic anti-itch gel.

-These scenes play out every summer in millions of households.
-And every time the solution is the same: twenty minutes of preparation before the trip would have saved an entire day of holiday misery.
-A summer medicine kit is not overcaution — it is the minimum amount of practical sense that fits inside a single toiletry bag and covers ninety per cent of typical summer ailments.
+These scenes play out every summer in millions of families in Poland.
+And every time the solution is the same: 20 minutes of preparation before the trip would have saved an entire day of your holiday.
+A summer medicine kit is not paranoia — it is basic practical common sense that fits inside one toiletry bag and covers 90% of typical summer ailments.

 This guide gives you specific medicines and remedies for four main categories of summer hazards: sunburn, insect bites, traveller’s diarrhoea, and heat-related illness.
 No generalities, no unnecessary theory — just practical advice you can act on today.

-The sun is summer’s star attraction — and its primary source of trouble.
-Sunburn is not just an uncomfortable reddening of the skin.
-It is DNA damage to skin cells that increases melanoma risk with every episode.
-Children’s skin is thinner and more vulnerable: a single severe sunburn in childhood doubles the risk of skin cancer in adulthood.
+The sun is summer’s main attraction — and the main cause of skin problems.
+Sunburn is not just uncomfortable redness.
+It damages the DNA in skin cells and increases the risk of melanoma with every episode.
+Children’s skin is thinner and more vulnerable to damage: one severe burn in childhood doubles the risk of skin cancer in adult life.

 Prevention — before the problem starts

-• SPF 50 sunscreen — for your face and sensitive areas (ears, neck, tops of feet).
+• SPF 50 sunscreen — for your face and sensitive areas (ears, neck, feet).
 SPF 30 for the rest of the body.
-Apply twenty to thirty minutes before exposure and reapply every two hours and after every swim.
+Apply 20-30 minutes before exposure and reapply every 2 hours and after every swim.

 • Mineral sunscreen for children — zinc oxide or titanium dioxide.
 Gentler on delicate skin and effective immediately upon application.